lamianicole/Desgin-Shop-Project/README.md

 Design Shop Project

 About the project:
 The Design Shop is a simple e-commerce website.
-The design is kept simple to give it authenticity, a modern touch and draw the focus to the products.
+The design is reduced to its essentials kept deliberately plain to give it authenticity, a modern touch and draw the focus to the products.

 Project is created with:
 HTML